kenlangdon/lw-multi-acct-config/README.md

  - A code editor (VS Code, Atom, Notepad...tee hee, etc.)
  - Clone this repo
  - Optionally: install [tfswitch](https://tfswitch.warrensbox.com/Install/)
+ - Note: Terraform v0.13.0 is in use for this repo

 ### Setup